MATERIALS with Mathew Lynn

 This is distinct from palette knife and spatula painters, whose wisdom needs to be deeply in those tools!

-Finally (and gently!): it’s important for you to know that some teachers only teach you colour from within the boundaries of their own practice, having very little experience in say traditional flesh or still life for example, this is not the way I teach!
-This colour range is designed for you to be able to handle everything from a good foundation, and that includes a crucial understanding of Ivory Black.
+It’s important for you to know that some teachers only teach you colour from within the boundaries of their own practice, having very little experience in say traditional flesh or still life - this is not the way I teach!
+This colour range is designed for you to be able to handle everything and every genre from a good foundation, and that includes a crucial understanding of Ivory Black.

 I conceive of painting in multiple (and often contradictory) ways, but I would be most closely connected in my technical lineage with the Australian Tonalists, learning by osmosis with a very dear friend who studied directly under one of Max Meldrum’s students.
 They were often laughably dogmatic, but it produced one of our greatest and most poetic painters in Clarice Beckett.
-They revered Velazquez, and a kind of direct vision and experience where colour and tone is perceived very quickly, and applied directly with great skill and simplicity.
+They revered Velazquez, and a kind of direct vision and truth to optical experience, where colour and tone is perceived very quickly, and transformed directly with great skill and simplicity, even abstraction.

 It is crucial to have a good range of brushes for a variety of marks and purposes.
 Oil painters need more brushes because it’s best to keep each colour you use on a separate brush, especially for the areas that require more detailed work where you are painting multiple colours and tones.
-It’s important to avoid the habit of cleaning one brush each time you want to change colour.
+It’s important to avoid the habit of cleaning one brush each time you want to change colour, a habit you might have picked up from Acrylics.

 Oil painting brushes are larger (longer handle) and have a different numbering system to the shorter handle watercolour brushes, your local art shop will be able to explain this to you.

-In general, it’s good to have this range of sizes and numbers which you can spread across the various types of hog bristle brush, described below.
+In general, it’s good to have this range of sizes and numbers which you can spread across the various types of hog bristle or stiff synthetic style brushes, described below.
+Remember, these numbers are sometimes doubled!

-As a simple guide, the big brushes (#12 & #10) can be Cheap Hog Bristle 582 ROUND (also great for dry blending), and the remainder can be a mixture of cheap and better quality Hog Bristle ROUND and Hog Bristle FILBERT.
+As a simple guide, the big brushes (No.12 & No.10) can be Cheap Hog Bristle 582 ROUND (also great for dry blending and punishing), and the remainder can be a mixture of cheap and better quality Hog Bristle or Synthetic ROUND or FILBERT.

-Brushes are a big investment - you will probably do most of your general to detailed painting with #6, #4 and #2, so as long as you can keep colours separate in this range, washing other brushes as you go in class can work, and you can keep your costs down.
+Brushes are a big investment - you will probably do most of your general to detailed painting with No.6, No.4 and No.2, so as long as you can keep colours separate in this range, washing other brushes as you go in class can work, and you can keep your costs down.

-For Still Life, Hog Bristle FILBERTS will give you more control and mark variety than anything else for this ‘detail’ range (#6, #4, #2).
+For Still Life, Hog Bristle and Synthetic FILBERTS will give you more control and mark variety than anything else for this ‘detail’ range (No.6, No.4, No.2).
 You may like them for Portraits also.
+I trained on high quality Rounds and they are my actual preferred brush.

-As extras, I always have a dry #12, #10, #8 & #6 Cheap Hog Bristle ROUND (based on the Eterna 582 shape) on hand for dry blending.
-They are so inexpensive, and so useful!
+In addition to this range, I always have a dry No.12, No.10, No.8 & No.6 Cheap Hog Bristle ROUND (based on the Eterna 582 shape) on hand for dry blending, they are so inexpensive, and so useful!
+The 582 is a generic ‘dome’ shape, not the same as the better quality round shape.

 Cheap Hog Bristle ROUND (Eterna 582 shape) – you can actually paint most things with this type predominantly in your range, but they can be very difficult with details, and it depends on the marks you like to make.
-A round brush is much more versatile generally, and these cheaper ones can be used for most of your blocking-in and preliminary work, which can be more punishing on brushes.
-They also have a very rounded shape, so can be excellent later on as a dry brush and cheap blender for manipulating the wet paint surface.
+A round brush is much more versatile generally, and these cheaper ‘dome’ shape rounds can be used for most of your blocking-in and preliminary work, which can be more punishing on brushes.
+Their very rounded ‘dome’ shape can be excellent later on as a dry brush and cheap blender for manipulating the wet paint surface.

 Good Quality Hog Bristle ROUND – the most versatile brush, because the better-quality ones come with a pronounced point.
 They can be very gestural and expansive, and then very accurate for finer marks from moment to moment, which will help you with your fluency and speed.
 Sometimes on good days you may find yourself using very few brushes, helped by the versatility of your brush.

 Good Quality Hog Bristle FILBERT – this is a fantastic brush combining a rounded shape with a chisel profile like flat brushes.
-It’s good to have a some of these in your medium to small sizes.
+It’s good to have some of these in your medium to small sizes.
 They can make nice sharp points and lines, as well as soft shapes.
 Some people might like to use them exclusively for details, and even large ones for blocking in.
+The NEEF 95 Stiff Synthetic FILBERT can virtually supercede these, but some people prefer the organic quality of using real Hog Bristle.

-Cheap or Good Quality Hog Bristle FLAT – flat brushes can be very difficult, because you will always be fighting with the pronounced sharp chisel shape that they make, nevertheless it’s nice to have some of them for particular uses and tight corners, particularly the smaller ones in the range above.
+Cheap or Good Quality Hog Bristle FLAT or BRIGHT – flat brushes can be very difficult, because you will always be fighting with the pronounced sharp chisel shape that they make, nevertheless it’s nice to have some of them for particular uses and tight corners, particularly the smaller ones in the range above.
 Some people like to paint exclusively with these types of marks, so it’s no problem if that’s your preference!
+The Bright is a shorter bristle style flat brush, The 579 Flat is the generic cheap version, related to the 582 Round.

-Synthetic Hog Bristle ROUND, FLAT or FILBERT – there are some extremely good brushes available made from a kind of synthetic hog bristle, you may like to try some of these also.
-They tend to be more expensive so you’ll want to look after them and keep them clean.
-The best I’ve found is the NEEF 95 Stiff Synthetic, which come in all shapes.
+Synthetic Hog Bristle ROUND, FLAT or FILBERT – there are some extremely good brushes available made from a kind of synthetic hog bristle, you may like to try some of these, or even use them exclusively!
+They tend to be very expensive so you’ll want to look after them and keep them clean.
+As mentioned, the best I’ve found is the NEEF 95 Stiff Synthetic, which come in all shapes.

-Everyone’s least favourite part of the day! - but it is essential that you get into good habits with cleaning your oil brushes, because a badly washed brush can make your next painting session unpleasant, and even stressful.
+Everyone’s least favourite part of the day, and the first skill you need to master in oil painting! - it is essential that you get into good habits with cleaning your oil brushes, because a badly washed brush can make your next painting session unpleasant, even stressful.
 Try not to come to class with hard brushes!

 Brushes need to be able to unload what you spend all that time mixing, and in an optimal way.
 If you have residual oil, medium or paint drying in the bristles, it can become very difficult to load and unload the paint, and the brush actually starts scratching everything off.

-You might like to think about bringing a proper portable brush washer with strainer to class, they can be found for less than $30 on eBay.
-They can be handy with cleaning on the go and have a sealed lid for easy transport.
+I would recommend bringing a proper portable brush washer with strainer to class, they can be found for less than $30 on eBay.
+They can be handy with cleaning on the go and have a sealed lid for easy transport. https://ebay.us/m/IX8n9v

-The modern quick-drying mediums are very hard on brushes, so you need to be extra vigilant during your session to see if your brush needs a wash on the go.
+The modern quick-drying Alkyd mediums are very hard on brushes, so you need to be extra vigilant during your session to see if your brush needs a wash on the go if it’s starting to dry out.
+Three hours is window you want to keep within.
+I’ve been experimenting with other cleaners that help combat the sticky build up of this resin.
+If you have a more traditional medium with no drying agent cleaning is MUCH easier!

-If you’re taking your brushes home for final wash, wrap them in glad wrap to slow the drying process, and wash them thoroughly with a proper brush washer that has a strainer.
+If you’re taking your brushes home for final wash, wrap them in glad wrap to slow the drying process.
+Squeeze as much paint as you can out of the brush first with paper towel or newspaper, and then wash them thoroughly with a proper brush washer that has a strainer.
 A jar with solvent won’t really give you a good clean, because you will always be stirring up the oily sediment with your washing action.
+Many of you have worked out a good way to get all this done at the end of class.

-In my studio I still use Mineral Turps for brush cleaning (with a respirator) because there is often a large pile to wash!
-I use a large-scale oil brush washer with a raised grill, so the heavy pigment is separated.
-They are lidded so you can keep fumes to a minimum.
+In my studio I still use Low Odour Mineral Turps for brush cleaning (sometimes using a respirator) because there is often a large pile to wash!
+I use two large-scale oil brush washers with raised grills, so the heavy pigment is separated.
+They are lidded so you can keep fumes to a minimum in the studio.

 Finally, wash your brushes with a simple soap and warm water, I use a Sunlight bar.
 This helps get the remaining dirty and oily solvent out of your brush, and the bristles will be nice and soft again.
 This doesn’t have to be long and laborious!, just dip the brush in warm water, rub it into the soap, and lather it up on a hard surface, then rinse.

-Odourless solvent is relatively expensive in general, but Gamsol tends to be reasonably priced within the range available.
-You still need to be careful with odourless solvents as they still have low toxicity.
+Odourless solvent is relatively expensive, but Gamsol tends to be reasonably priced within the range available in Australia.
+You still need to be careful with odourless solvents as they do have low toxicity.

-Other mediums are also available to help with this, but it’s very much about your own personal experimentation and types of surfaces you’re after.
+Other mediums are also available, but it’s very much about your own personal experimentation and types of surfaces you’re after.
 There are also some completely non-toxic oil mediums available such as the Gamblin Solvent-Free Fluid Painting Medium.

-You can simply use Artists Refined Linseed Oil as a medium (nearly every oil colour is ground in it), but the drying time is much slower, and it may hold you up while you’re waiting for it to dry.
-Also, whites will yellow when Linseed Oil is added to them, and mediums are constructed for minimal yellowing.
+You can simply use Artists Refined Linseed Oil as a medium (nearly every oil colour except White is ground in it), but the drying time is much slower, and it may hold you up while you’re waiting for it to dry.
+Also, Whites will yellow when Refined Linseed Oil is added to them, and mediums are constructed for minimal yellowing.
+Stand Linseed Oil is often a better oil to use for this reason, but in conjunction with solvent as it is extremely viscous and slow drying.

-At the same time, don’t get too worried about ‘Fat over Lean’ in your oil painting so that you’re afraid to do any work!
+At the same time, don’t get too worried about ‘Fat over Lean’ in your oil painting so that you’re actually afraid to do any work!
 As long as you have a simple awareness around the structure of layers and pigments in your painting, it’s very rare to have major problems.
 Mathew covers this in his Colour Mixing Workshop.
+In oil painting, we simply need to remember what we’ve done from the surface of the canvas up to the final layers.

-Or, you may simply be a painter that just loves using paint as it is with an impasto technique.
+Finally, you may simply be a painter that just loves using the paint as it is straight out of the tube, or with an impasto technique without the need for anything else!

 Oil Painting Materials